 THE NUMBER 13

-The second most important thing about the number 13 is that it is part of the 13 – 84 – 85 Pythagorean triplet.
+The number 13 is part of the 13 – 84 – 85 Pythagorean triplet.

 The numbers 13 and 85 are the result of the difference and addition of the squares of two consecutive numbers.